 Board of Commissioners

-The governing body of the Authority is it’s Board of Commissioners, which is comprised of six members, five of whom are appointed by the Pierce County Executive and ratified by County Council and one which is nominated by the Authority Board of Commissioners and ratified by the County Council.
+The governing body of the Authority is it’s Board of Commissioners, which is comprised of five members, four of whom are appointed by the Pierce County Executive and ratified by County Council and one which is nominated by the Authority Board of Commissioners and ratified by the County Council.

 The Board appoints an Executive Director to administer the affairs of the Authority.
 The Authority is not considered a component unit of Pierce County, as the Board of Commissioners independently oversees the Authority’s operations and Pierce County is not financially accountable for the Authority.
 Commissioners serve a five-year term.